 We later learn one of these occurred between Momoko and Signum.

 Vesta's assumed name is "Vittoria Ceres".
-While both Vesta and Ceres were Greek gods, it's really a reference to the character Vesta's human form was patterned after, Seras Victoria.
+While both Vesta and Ceres were Roman gods, it's really a reference to the character Vesta's human form was patterned after, Seras Victoria.

 In Chapter 2, Raising Heart mentions a Lost Logia known as the Lucrezian Hammer, which reanimates corpses.
 The name and powers refer to Lucrezia Mongfish of Girl Genius.